Tessil/hopscotch-map/README.md

 ## Installation
 To use hopscotch_map, just include the header src/hopscotch_map.h to your project.
 It's a header-only library.

-The code should work with any C++11 standard compliant compiler and has been tested with gcc 6.1, clang 3.6 and visual studio 2015.
+The code should work with any C++11 standard compliant compiler and has been tested with GCC 6.1, Clang 3.6 and Visual Studio 2015.

 To run the tests you will need the Boost library and CMake.